liushihao456/nerd-svg-icons/README.md

 1. Perfect alignment.
 The SVG icons are perfectly aligned both horizontally and vertically.
 2. Supports both GUI and Terminal Emacs.
 3. (Additionally) provides icon support for several use cases, including [`Treemacs`](https://github.com/Alexander-Miller/treemacs), `Dired`, and minibuffer completion.
-4. Caching implementation.
+4. Caching mechanism.
 The SVG icons are cached so as to save memory and speed up performance.

 ## Prerequisites

-1. In order for icons to show up properly in terminal Emacs, the font under use must be Nerd-patched (checkout [Nerd font website](https://www.nerdfonts.com/)).
+1. In order display icons properly in terminal Emacs, Nerd-patch font is required (checkout [Nerd font website](https://www.nerdfonts.com/)).
-2. In order for icons to show up properly in GUI Emacs, Emacs must be built with SVG support, which can be checked with
+2. In order display icons properly in GUI Emacs, Emacs SVG support is required, which can be checked with

    ``` elisp
    (image-type-available-p 'svg)
    ```

+## Getting started

 First, clone the repo: